Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-For the bargain hunters and cost sensitive preppers out there – Lecturio will likely be your jam.
-They steal a spot on our list of best USMLE prep courses for a few reasons, but most notably for their high value, bang for your buck pricing.
-More on their pricing structure below, but know that value is the main seller here.
+For the bargain hunters out there who also happen to be visual learners, Lecturio will likely be your jam.
+They snag a spot on our list of best USMLE prep courses for a few reasons, but most notably for their high value, bang for your buck pricing and stellar video lessons.

 Bang for Your Buck

-Relative to other courses, this is a steep discount.
+Relative to other courses (apart from Achievable), this is a steep discount.
 For reference, the analogous SmashUSMLE 3-month course is almost 6x that cost.
 Now to be clear, this course doesn’t have quite the same depth of curriculum that you get with Kaplan and the PASS program; but all things considered, this course offers serious bang for your buck.

 Great On Demand Video Lessons

-The lessons are led by a host of experienced professors, doctors and medical researchers, many of who are extremely well-regarded in their field.
-Lecturio offers subject matter experts across a wide range of scientific and medial disciplines, giving students top notch lessons from people who are masters of their specific niches.
+The lessons are led by a team of experienced professors, doctors and medical researchers, who are all very engaging.
+Lecturio employs subject matter experts across a wide range of scientific and medial disciplines, giving students lessons from people who are masters of their specific niches, which we really like.